topazape/oldtale.nvim/README.md

 # OldTale.nvim

-A Neovim colorscheme that preserves your eyes while coding.
-OldTale is a theme derived from [oldworld.nvim](https://github.com/dgox16/oldworld.nvim), which itself was inspired by [mellow.nvim](https://github.com/mellow-theme/mellow.nvim).
-While maintaining the spirit of comfortable viewing, OldTale introduces subtle adjustments to the color palette and additional plugin integrations.
+OldTale is a Neovim colorscheme focused on visual comfort, inspired by OldWorld.nvim, with subtle adjustments tailored to personal preferences.
+While maintaining the gentle color palette of OldWorld.nvim, it slightly increases the contrast to enhance readability and eye comfort, without sacrificing the soothing nature of the theme.
+Additionally, OldTale inherits the essence of mellow.nvim, while making fine-tuned adjustments to syntax highlighting and UI elements.

-Why create a new theme?
-While deeply appreciating oldworld.nvim's approach to eye comfort, I wanted to make slight adjustments to better suit my personal preferences, particularly in syntax highlighting and UI elements.
+The reason for creating this new theme is that, although I deeply appreciated the visual comfort provided by OldWorld.nvim, I wanted to make small adjustments to better suit my personal preferences, especially in terms of syntax highlighting and UI elements.

 ## 📷 Preview